joelparkerhenderson/demo-tailwind-css/README.md

 * [src/demo-plugins.html](src/demo-plugins.html)

-### forms

-[@tailwindcss/forms](https://www.npmjs.com/package/@tailwindcss/forms) - a plugin that provides a basic reset for form styles that makes form elements easy to override with utilities.
+[@tailwindcss/forms](https://www.npmjs.com/package/@tailwindcss/forms) is a plugin that provides a basic reset for form styles that makes form elements easy to override with utilities, for example:

-Example that shows a rounded red checkbox:

 ```html
 <form>